AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/understanding-the-program-opportunity-analysis-area.md

   </tr>
   <tr>
    <td>Cost of Opportunity</td>
-   <td><p>The portion of the cost of the program that influenced the opportunity.
-The cost may be split if there were multiple leads involved.</p></td>
+   <td>The portion of the cost of the program that influenced the opportunity.
+The cost may be split if there were multiple leads involved.</td>
   </tr>
   <tr>
    <td>Opportunities Created</td>
-   <td><p>The portion of credit the program received for influencing the creation of the opportunity.
-It may be a fraction if there were multiple leads involved.</p></td>
+   <td>The portion of credit the program received for influencing the creation of the opportunity.
+It may be a fraction if there were multiple leads involved.</td>
   </tr>
   <tr>
    <td>Opportunities Won</td>